patriciayoung/2022_FIFA/README.md

 3. Which players had the most touches per the amount of minutes per games?

 ### Applications:
 For this project, we used Jupyter Notebook to clean our data and convert it into csv files.
 Dariel used polars and pandas in the Jupyter Notebook to clean the data.
-We used PostgreSQL and pgadmin to store the data.
+We used the SQL database PostgreSQL in the management tool pgAdmin to store the data.

+### Why did we use them?
+We chose to use Jupyter Notebook to clean our data instead of VSCode because we believe Jupyter Notebook is more user friendly and our group was most comfortable with it.
+We chose to use the SQL database PostgreSQL instead of a NoSQL database because a NoSQL database is better suited for unstructured data like documents or JSON.
+Also, SQL databases are table-based, while NoSQL databases are key-value based and best for graphs.

+### Ethical Considerations:
+While working on this project, our team made a number of efforts to maintain the integrity of the data and remain compliant with all laws and regulations.
+We ensured that all of the data we extracted from Kaggle was compliant with data privacy regulations.
+Since the data was extracted from Kaggle, a community platform that contains data free for public use, we obtained consent by agreeing to the site's terms and conditions.
+We maintained transparency in the ETL process by documenting all of the steps we took, and made this information accessible to relevant stakeholders.
+Lastly, we communicated the purpose of the data extraction and how we intend to use the data.

 ### Location of Data in Github:
 The name of the repository is 2022_FIFA.
 The original csv files with the raw data can be found under the "fifa worldcup data" folder.
 Our cleaning process in Jupyter Notebook can be found under "2022_FIFA_cleaned.ipynb" and the cleaned csv file can be found under "FIFA_stats_cleaned.csv".
 The data in the sql file can be found under "player stats and position stats.sql" and the ERD and its code can be found under "QuickDBD-FIFA ERD (1).png" and "QuickDBD-FIFA ERD.sql".